juliaelman/juliaelman.github.io/pages/work.md

 body_id: page-list
 ---

-<p class="subtitle">Below are just a few of the projects I have worked on throughout my lengthy career in web design and development.</p>
+<p class="subtitle">Below are a selection of projects I have worked on throughout my career.</p>

-<p class="subtitle">Looking to hire a Senior UI Developer or technical consultant? <a href="mailto:hello@juliaelman.com?subject=Hello, Julia!
-Let's talk about design and code.">Write to me.</a></p>

 <h3>
-	<a href="https://standards.usa.gov/">Draft U.S. Web Design Standards</a>
+	<a href="https://standards.usa.gov/">U.S. Web Design Standards</a>
 </h3>
 <article>
 	<p>
-		Julia is a key architect and technical lead for the U.S. Web Design Standards, a library of open-source UI components and visual styles to create beautiful, consistent experiences across federal government websites.
+		Julia is a team lead for the <a href="https://standards.usa.gov/">U.S. Web Design Standards</a>, a library of open-source UI components and visual styles to create beautiful, consistent experiences across the federal government.
+It has been used by over 100 federal and states agencies since its launch in 2015.
 	</p>
 </article>
 <h3>